mamolinux/simple-pwgen/README.md

 python3-setproctitle
 python3-tldextract
 ```
-To use or test Simple Password Generator, you need these dependencies to be installed.
+To use or test **Simple Password Generator**, you need these dependencies to be installed.

 **Note**: If you are using `gdebi` to install **Simple Password Generator** from a `.deb` file, it will automatically install the dependencies and you can skip this step.